 4. Reconcile and discuss your beliefs

 Psychotherapist Mary Jo Rapini asks, “Are your beliefs about money, sex, faith, parenting etc getting in the way of an intimate connection?
 Often the problem lies in the differing beliefs that lead to other issues.”
-When you and your partner differ at the core, you don’t have the same family values, it gets increasingly difficult to connect with them.
+When you and your partner differ at the core or you don’t have the same family values, it gets increasingly difficult to connect with each other.

 If you have constantly differing opinions on some fundamental issues, it can either snowball into big fights or lead you to be physically and emotionally distant.
 That’s when you start feeling things like ‘my husband doesn’t understand me’ or ‘my wife refuses to see reason’ come up.

 This can become a trigger for feeling unimportant to the husband or wife.
 In this case, you can address the issue of loneliness in an unhappy marriage by trying to find a middle ground on the issues you have conflicting opinions on.